Taxonomy of Philippine Lichens

 -I. Savillo is also an alumnus of the Univ of the Philippines System.

-**At present, he is a Research Associate/ Collaborating Scientist in the Philippines in the U.S. funded project, Planetary Biodiversity Inventory: The Global Biodiversity of Eumycetozoans.
+**At present, a Research Associate/ Collaborating Scientist (Use Yahoo for correct information in world map) in the Philippines in the U.S. funded project, Planetary Biodiversity Inventory: The Global Biodiversity of Eumycetozoans.

 * This page is under construction